nodejs/node/BUILDING.md

 `make lint`/`vcbuild lint`.
 It will run both JavaScript linting and C++ linting.

-If you are updating tests and just want to run tests in a single test file (e.g. `test/parallel/test-stream2-transform.js`) to check it:
+If you are updating tests and want to run tests in a single test file (e.g. `test/parallel/test-stream2-transform.js`):

 ```text
 $ python tools/test.py parallel/test-stream2-transform.js